ozekik/markdown-ld/README.md

 markdownld input.md -o output.json --setting 'format: "jsonld"'
 ```

-For more information, see [unifiedjs/unified-args](https://github.com/unifiedjs/unified-args), on which Markdown-LD CLI build.
+For more information, see [unifiedjs/unified-args](https://github.com/unifiedjs/unified-args), on which Markdown-LD CLI is built.

 ### Module